 Strength + Endurance Lab

-This Lab is designed for patients and research participants working on building stamina and resilience.
-Therapy is targeted to improve complex motor and endurance activities, coordination and higher-level activities of daily living (cooking, dressing, gardening, sports).
+Designed for patients and research participants working on building stamina and resilience, the Nancy W. Knowles Strength + Endurance Lab is where therapy is targeted to improve complex motor and endurance activities, coordination and higher-level activities of daily living (cooking, dressing, gardening, sports).

 Our clinicians hold the multidisciplinary expertise to support the wide range of rehabilitation needs after COVID treatment.